10 Simple Ways Your Business Can Change The World. For Reals.

 Money is just so “dirty” that it has to be, somewhat, reinvested into starving children, housing for the homeless or whatever else.

 Not that this kind of investment is entirely futile in regards to changing the world.
-Not entirely.

 How Your Business Can Change The World